marcuxyz/flaskvue-documentation/docs/templates.md

 # Templates

 The Flask-vuejs extension create for you a `base.html` template.
 However, is necessary inherit from this template.
-This session shows you how to do this.
+This section shows you how to do this.

 ## Creating your base template